DecentralizedGenealogy/openGEDCOM/readme.md

 The GEDCOM 5.5 specification has not changed since Oct 2 1999.
 The past 20 years have brought many new advances in technology that the GEDCOM standard is lacking.
 This project aims to bring the standard up to date, and make the standard open to the community so it will continue to be maintained.

+The liberation of genealogical data will revolutionize the way family history is done, and will free the user community from the shackles of proprietary formats allowing this industry to flourish.

 ### [Full openGEDCOM specification](specification/index.md)
 [Legacy examples and documents](legacy/index.md)